 - To make an appointment, students must complete the PERT Authorization Form with their guidance counselor and return the form to CFK with a completed Dual Enrollment Application for Admission.

-- Alternatively, the guidance counselor can call the Coordinator for Continuing Education & Workforce Testing & Training, Megan Perez, at (305) 809-3238 to schedule an appointment.
+- Alternatively, the guidance counselor can call the Director of Community Engagement & Testing Megan Perez at (305) 809-3238 to schedule an appointment.
 The student must show up 30 minutes prior to testing with all completed forms.

 - Students are responsible for returning test scores to their guidance counselor.